jywu20/Notes/Computer Science/Circuit/HDL.md

 ## Event listener

-The `always` block is used to listen to
+The `always` block is used to register event listeners.
+The event being listened to is always the change of a value.
+Thus we may write `always @ (a) begin ... end` or `always @ (posedge a) begin ... end`.
+The event being listened to is called the *sensitivity list*.

+When the sensitivity list is `@(*)`, any changes to variables that are read in the `always` block are listened to.

 Note that from the semantics of event listening, it's not impossible that two event listeners are triggered at the same time,